jaing/react-native-places-input/readme.md

 # React Native Places Input
 Up to date working Google Places Input.
 Calling directly API not JS SDK.

+## THIS IS NOT A NATIVE LIBRARY!
+It is using JavaScript API and not Native Android/iOS API

 ![exmaples](https://s5.gifyu.com/images/places.gif)

 ## Latest changes